Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Disentangling the treatment effect from the baseline

-Considering a continuous outcome, using the binary nature of $A$ it is possible to decompose the response $Y$ in two parts: baseline level and modification induced by the treatment.
-Such decomposition is generic and does not rely on any parametric assumptions.
+Using the binary nature of $A$, it is possible to decompose the response $Y$ in two parts: baseline level and modification induced by the treatment.
+Such decompositions are generic and do not rely on any parametric assumptions.